 Methods

-Participants
+Sample

-Participants were 176 (83.6% females, Mage = 19.36, SDage = 1.99) undergraduate students enrolled at Brock University.
+Participants were 291 (Mage = 19.35, SDage = 2.38) undergraduate students enrolled at Brock University.
 Participants recruited on Brock’s online platform SONA and compensated with class credit.
-Eleven participants were excluded from the analyses after failing one or more of the attention check measures.
-Thus, only 165 participants were included in the reported analyses.
+Five participants were excluded from the analyses after failing one or more of the attention check measures.
+An additional twelve participants were excluded for leaving the majority of the survey blank and one participant was excluded for not answering either manipulation check.
+Thus, only 291 participants were included in the reported analyses.
+Of the remaining sample, 67% was under the age of 20 with only 2.4% over the age of 25.
+The vast majority of the sample was female (83.8%) with one non-binary participant and the remainder identifying as male (15.8%).
+The majority also identified as White/Caucasian/European (64.6%), Asian (12.7%) or Black/African-American (6.5%).
+Participants were asked which department of Brock they belonged to and the sample mostly studied Social Sciences (35.2%), Health Sciences (29.3%) and Education (22.4%).
+It is of note that only 5.1% of the sample consisted of students studying Mathematics and Science.

 Procedure

-Participants were broken up into two conditions that differed solely based on the presence of clan-culture signalling perks in the experimental condition and lack thereof in the control condition.
-All participants encountered the same initial introduction that described a fictitious employee named John who worked as a software developer at a made up company, CCM.
-Next, members of the control condition were shown a online brochure displaying the employee benefits available to members within CCM.
+Participants were randomly assigned into one of two conditions that differed based on the presence of clan-culture signalling perks in the experimental condition and lack thereof in the control condition.
+All participants encountered the same initial introduction that described a fictitious employee named John who worked as a software developer at a company called CCM.
+Next, participants in the control condition were shown a online brochure displaying the employee benefits available to members within CCM.
 These can be seen in appendix (A?).
 They describe a generic set of benefits including prescription drug coverage, vision and dental coverage, and mental health benefits.
 Members of the experimental condition were provided with an online brochure containing a set of benefits that included the following clan-culture signalling perks: several free meal options such as on-site cafes, a staff games room, an onsite gym, and an employee nap room.
 This brochure can also be seen in appendix (A).
-Participants in both conditions then completed the set of measures for our three key dependent variables as well as a variety of exploratory factors.
+Participants in both conditions then completed the set of measures for our three key dependent variables as well as a variety of exploratory measures.

-Measures
+Key Outcome Measures

-Manipulation Check.
-The manipulation's effectiveness was measured by two items which assessed the degree to which participants perceived the target company to have provided its employees with perks.
-These items were positively correlated (r = 0.27, p = <.001), however it was insufficient to justify aggregation.
-As such, they were analyzed separately.

-The first item asked participants to agree to the following statement on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree): “From the description of CCM, I got the sense that they provide employees with considerable perks.”
-The second item asked participants to briefly summarize their impression of CCM as a company.
-Both items can be seen in full in appendix B.

 Exploitation Justification.
-Like the manipulation measure, the inter-item correlation between the two items within the exploitation justification measure were significantly correlated however the strength of this correlation was significant but not sufficient for aggregation (r = 0.28, p < .001).
+After learning about CCM, participants completed two items designed to measure the degree to which they justified exploitative behaviour being carried out towards John.
+The inter-item correlation between the two items within the exploitation justification measure were significantly correlated however the strength of this correlation was significant but not sufficient for aggregation (r = 0.28, p < .001).
 They were both analyzed separately.